 A company has a separate legal status, and is responsible for its debts.
 Thus, lenders cannot easily recover the company’s debts from directors or shareholders.
 Similar rules apply to limited liability partnerships.
 Means of recovery include injunctions and court litigation which can be lengthy and expensive.

-So lenders often demand personal guarantees which can be relied on by the lender, if the company defaults on its debt repayments.
-This guarantee is not an agreement between the company and the lender, but between an individual and the lender.
-Thus the lender gains additional security.
-The individual guaranteeing the loan must ensure that the guarantee agreement is fit for purpose.
+So lenders often demand personal guarantees from directors which can be relied on by the lender.
+If the company defaults on its debt repayments. the lender has additional security.

 Provisions that catch out guarantors include: